Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 Read more on employing part-time workers.

-When the Christmas and New Year public holidays fall at a weekend, other weekdays are declared public holidays.
+When the Christmas and New Year public holidays fall on a weekend, other weekdays are declared public holidays.
 These are usually the following Monday and, if necessary, the Tuesday.

 If a worker normally works weekends, and Christmas Day, Boxing Day or New Year's Day fall on a weekend, entitlement to time off depends on their employment contract.
 This may be something that is explicitly agreed upon in the terms of the contract or could have been incorporated through custom and practice.